cucumber-attic/website/apps/dynamic/views/events/bdd-kickstart-boston-2018.md

 ---

 # BDD Kickstart - 2 day BDD training

-Tickets will go on sale in late July.
-Contact us if you are interested in sending a group.

 BDD Kickstart is a two-day training in the fundamentals of Behaviour-Driven Development (BDD) and Cucumber.
 Thousands of agile teams are benefiting from clearer understanding and greater collaboration between business and IT that BDD brings.